 Sustainability and life-cycle

-If the material you are considering has low or no levels of toxicity, or toxic compounds, it is likely to have less impact on the environment than one containing metals and solvents.
+If the material you are considering has low or no levels of toxicity, or toxic compounds, it will have less impact on the environment than ones that do.

-Natural products should be sourced from renewable, sustainably managed or recycled raw materials - some of which happens outside New Zealand.
-Ask your supplier for details if you aren’t sure.
+If you can, source natural products from locally grown, renewable, sustainably managed or recycled raw materials.
+Ask your supplier for details if you aren’t sure of the product’s origins.

 Efficiency and functionality